ahinz/iOS-Photo-Sync-Example/README.md

 In addition, any photos take since the last time the app is active are also uploaded.

+Right now the uploading is tied to the ```viewDidLoad``` event, which means you may have to restart to the app to get the desired effect.

 # Setup

 ## iOS